 My eyes had multiple orgasms watching this film.
 Scenery is so perfect like his other films.
 Trier split the movie into two parts and each part shows that person's melancholic hard times.
 Every single person in this movie had done very well with their jobs.
 I nearly puked while the Melancholia coming closer and closer to the earth.

-Was hard to watch due to slow and heavy pace.
+Pulled me in but it was hard to watch due to slow and heavy pace, which continuously kept me on edge.
 Trier put what's deep inside of us as far as possible?
 It will always be there, sometimes it will pass us by, we'll make ourselves believe that but will hit us nevertheless.
 I liked the mood he tried to reflect, in colors and places.
 Visually satisfying.

 Bowie once sang "As the world falls down", von Trier created a planet name MELANCHOLIA.
 Depressing this film may seem as watching it the first time, most of it feels like a drama with little bit of sci-fi added in since it has to do with both depression & the end of the world.
 On the other hand, Dunst & Gainsbourg do give out some brilliant performances as for the film's opening & ending being 100% mind-blowing.